 By supporting Curtin University, you join us in our mission to transform lives and communities through education and research.
 We thank all of our generous 2017 donors.
 Through your generosity, you have helped us to make tomorrow better.

-Brian and his wife Barbara want to enable those experiencing financial struggle to access tertiary education.
+Brian and his wife hope their contribution will help those struggling financial to access tertiary education.

 The WAIT Alumni Scholarship Bursary helped Natalee with living costs and essential equipment for her degree.

 After losing his wife, Keith decided to donate proceeds from her work to pancreatic cancer research at Curtin.

 The Curtin Humanitarian Fund Scholarship created opportunities that Muhammad never thought he would have.

 In leaving a generous bequest, Nelly wants to inspire and encourage the next generation of medical scientists.